This article is an excerpt from Atomic Habits, my New York Times bestselling book.

 Prevailing wisdom claims that the best way to achieve what we want in life—getting into better shape, building a successful business, relaxing more and worrying less, spending more time with friends and family—is to set specific, actionable goals.

 For many years, this was how I approached my habits too.
 Each one was a goal to be reached.
 I set goals for the grades I wanted to get in school, for the weights I wanted to lift in the gym, for the profits I wanted to earn in business.
 I succeeded at a few, but I failed at a lot of them.
 Eventually, I began to realize that my results had very little to do with the goals I set and nearly everything to do with the systems I followed.

-- If you’re a coach, your goal is to win a championship.
-Your system is what your team does at practice each day.
+- If you’re a coach, your goal might be to win a championship.
+Your system is the way you recruit players, manage your assistant coaches, and conduct practice.

+Now for the interesting question: if you completely ignored your goals and focused only on your system, would you still succeed?
 For example, if you were a basketball coach and you ignored your goal to win a championship and focused only on what your team does at practice each day, would you still get results?

 I think you would.